A cat is a natural predator of mice and other small rodents, and they are one of the most common pets. But how effective

 I mentioned above that we would forget everything we have seen on Tom and Jerry.
 The relationship between cat and mouse is not the same!

 When writing this post, I thought it would be an excellent idea to take a look to discuss the specific skills that a cat has to help keep your property mouse-free.

-I wanted to take a look at what drives a cat and what they enjoy doing.
+I wanted to look at what drives a cat and what they enjoy doing.
 Then we will know whether or not a cat is good for keeping mice away.

 Cats Are Hunters

 Of all the domestic pets, cats are the best hunters.
 Dogs are good too, sure, but they tend to hunt in packs.
 Packs tend to alert the prey and may give them a chance to escape.

-As he creeps towards the target, all I can see are his legs moving, and his body is totally still.
+As he creeps towards the target, all I can see are his legs moving, and his body is still.

-A cat is the perfect machine for hunting mice and will certainly help to keep mice away for this reason.
+A cat is the perfect machine for hunting mice and will undoubtedly help to keep mice away for this reason.